davidmreed/davidmreed.github.io/_posts/2018-11-10-schedule-reports-as-user.md

 ... or can we?

-While the Reporting and Analytics API doesn't support setting the context user for a subscription, it does take action as the user as whom we authenticate to the API.
+While the Reporting and Analytics API doesn't support setting the context user for a subscription, it always takes action as the user as whom we authenticate to the API.
 And that we **can** control.

 While an admin can Login As a user to create a one-off subscription, we're more interested here in industrial-strength solutions that can support thousands of users.
-So we're going to build a script to create subscriptions by talking to the Reports and Dashboards API, using the Javascript Web Token (JWT) Oauth authentication mechanism.
+So we're going to build a script to create subscriptions by talking to the Reports and Dashboards API, using the Javascript Web Token (JWT) OAuth authentication mechanism.
 Why?
 Because the JWT flow is our only route to seamlessly authenticating as *any* (admin-approved) user, with no manual intervention or setup required on a per-user basis.

 ## Setup: Connected Apps and Certificates